presstofan/academic-kickstart/content/post/python-apps-with-docker/index.md

 #### Setting up Traefik Forward Auth

 We will set up a Traefik Forward Auth service to take care of the authentication process.
 The user flow is like this: user visit `app.example.com` for the first time and get redirected to the Traefik Forward Auth service, which will send the user to Keycloak for authentication.
 Once the user has logged in, she will be redirected back to Traefik Forward Auth service and it will check the authentication code.
-If success, the user will be redirected to the app service.
+If successful, the user will be redirected to the app service.

-First, we need to take down the existing `app` stack.
+First, we need to take down the existing `app` stack (which doesn't require authentication).

 ```{sh}
 docker stack rm app
 ```

-In the `ython-app-docker-swarm-stack` folder, there is another file called `stapp-auth.yml`, which will help us to set up the new app stack bundling the Streamlit app and the Traefik Forward Auth service.
+In the `python-app-docker-swarm-stack` folder, there is another file called `stapp-auth.yml`, which will help us to set up the new app stack bundling the Streamlit app and the Traefik Forward Auth service.

 <details>
-<summary>SHOW keycloak.yml</summary>
+<summary>SHOW stapp-auth.yml</summary>
 <p>

 ```{yml}